--1.
+- -1.
 When measurement is carried out by remote sensing equipment such as a vertical lidar, it is necessary to confirm the correlation with the measurement mast, so it is desirable to install the remote sensing equipment as close as possible to the measurement mast.
-However, since it is difficult to establish a general threshold value for the separation distance between the measurement mast and the remote sensing equipment, the placement of the equipment must be appropriately determined depending on the measurement mast guy lines and the surrounding conditions.
+However, since it is difficult to establish a general threshold value for the separation distance between the measurement mast and the remote sensing equipment, the placement of the equipment must be appropriately determined depending on the measurement mast guy lines and the surrounding conditions. - -2.

--2.
 For the measurement heights, the essential measurement heights shall be the height of the anemometer on the measurement mast with which the correlation is being confirmed, and the hub height of the planned wind turbine.
-Other heights shall be set appropriately, with one every 10 m as the standard setting.

--3.
-When the correlation between the measurement mast and the remote sensing equipment such as a vertical lidar is confirmed, it must be confirmed that the time stamp of the measurement mast data and the time stamps of the remote sensing equipment such as the vertical lidar agree.
+Other heights shall be set appropriately up to close to the top of the rotor plane, with one every 10 m as the standard setting. - -3.
+When the correlation between the measurement mast and the remote sensing equipment such as a vertical lidar is confirmed, it must be confirmed that the time stamp of the measurement mast data and the time stamps of the remote sensing equipment such as the vertical lidar agree. - -4.
+If the correlation between the measurement data of the remote sensing equipment and of the measurement mast does not satisfy the requirements, the effect of the topographic complexity, and of the characteristics of the measurement method of the using equipment may be corrected using the results of airflow analysis, etc.